LBHackney-IT/API-Playbook/docs/http.md

 PUT requests are used to **update entire** resources.
 The semantic is best described as *"please put the enclosed representation at the resource mentioned by the URL, replacing any existing resource."*.

-  - PUT requests are usually applied to single resources, and not to collection resources, as this would imply replacing the entire collection
+  - PUT requests are usually applied to single resources, and not to collection resources, as this would imply replacing the entire collection.

-  - PUT requests are usually robust against non-existence of resources by implicitly creating before updating
+  - PUT requests are usually robust against non-existence of resources by implicitly creating before updating.

-  - on successful PUT requests, the server will **replace the entire resource** addressed by the URL with the representation passed in the payload (subsequent reads will deliver the same payload)
+  - on successful PUT requests, the server will **replace the entire resource** addressed by the URL with the representation passed in the payload (subsequent reads will deliver the same payload).

-  - successful PUT requests will usually generate 200 or 204 (if the resource was updated - with or without actual content returned), and 201 (if the resource was created)
+  - successful PUT requests will usually generate 200 or 204 (if the resource was updated - with or without actual content returned), and 201 (if the resource was created).

 ### POST